Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Preliminaries

 and $\basis$ is assumed to be a linearly independent set of matrices:

-Therefore, $\basis$ is actually a basis for the covariance subspace, which means that the decomposition in \eqref{eq:bsigdef} is unique and, consequently, knowing the $\alpha_\basisind$'s amounts to knowing $\bsig$.
-Note that, because the coefficients are real-valued and the matrices HT, it is necessary that $\nbasis\leq 2 \ulen-1$ in order for $\basis$ to be a linearly independent set of matrices.
+Thus, $\basis$ is a basis for the covariance subspace, which means that the decomposition in \eqref{eq:bsigdef} is unique and, consequently, knowing the $\alpha_\basisind$'s is equivalent to knowing $\bsig$.
+Since the coefficients are real-valued and the matrices HT, it is necessary that $\nbasis\leq 2 \ulen-1$ in order for $\basis$ to be linearly independent.
 The second-order statistics of $\by$, arranged in $\bbsig = \expected{\by \by^H}$, and those of $\bx$, arranged in $\bsig$, are related by: